-Even though I do not have a background in Chinese medicine, one of the reasons I love working at The YinOva Center is that it has an inherent focus on preventative care.
-Physical activity should make you feel good, sleep and think better, and help make you healthier.
+Even though I do not have a background in Chinese medicine, one of the reasons I love working at Yinova is that it has an inherent focus on preventative care.
+Physical activity should make you feel good, sleep, and think better, and help make you healthier.
 I try not to focus on solely losing weight through exercise because that is not everyone’s goal and can become a restricting stigma.
 I believe everyone can relate to wanting a long, healthy, independent life.

 The main idea with injury prevention and exercise is to remember to not add on too much all at once.
 Whether you are walking, running, cycling, or lifting weights, you can’t expect to see an improvement overnight.
 The general rule of thumb to building muscle or endurance without hurting yourself to increase slowly and steadily.
 The F.I.T.T. principle for exercise prescription is a good place to start: Frequency, Intensity, Time, and Type.
 You won’t want to change all four categories at once.